 - Space the publishing of posts over several days.
-That is don’t publish a full months worth of content on the same day, as it will only be considered for one newsletter.
+That is don’t publish a full month’s worth of content on the same day, as it will only be considered for one newsletter.

 - Balance out blog posts about your company, with what is useful for the community.
-Yes posts about staff members are nice, and help people understand your culture, however they are unlikely to drive traffic to your website.
+Yes, posts about staff members are nice and help people understand your culture, however, they are unlikely to drive traffic to your website.

-- Avoid blog post titles like “We went to ABC conference” instead highlight a learning from the conference, and weave into the blog post details of the conference you went to. e.g. “Capture negativity and flip it into positivity” is more interesting than “We went to ABC conference” and may lead the potential reader, to go to your website.
+- Avoid blog post titles like “We went to ABC conference” instead highlight learning from the conference, and weave into the blog post details of the conference you went to. e.g. “Capture the negativity and flip it into positivity” is more interesting than “We went to ABC conference” and may lead the potential reader, to go to your website.
 It is rare that a post about a non-accounting conference would be included, so you may leave the conference aspect out altogether.

 - Test if your feed works here: https://validator.w3.org/feed/